Skip to content

 Using data analysis in this way can go a long way to establishing the trust a community may feel toward its law enforcement partners.
 And that alone can boost the morale of officers in such communities.

-3. Data for crime prevention & active investigations
+3. Data for crime prevention and active investigations

 Advanced use of information technology has been shown to predict and prevent crime, and the ability of law enforcement to receive data in real-time can be extremely valuable.
 Investigators and officers need fast, accurate information to do their work efficiently — and having access to real-time and historical data improves both officer and community safety.